We like to make life hard for ourselves sometimes.

 Preparing sermons in a team means ensuring that your message points and application remain relevant and applicable.

 Group preparation protects you from bad ideas.

-Though you may still have the final say, preparing sermons as a team means a shared responsibility.
+Though you may still have the final say, preparing sermons as a team means shared responsibility.

 If God can speak to you then surely he can speak to a team.

-It’s no longer down to you to come up with fresh and engaging content week after week.
+It’s no longer down to you to come up with fresh and engaging content every Sunday.

 “Plans fail for lack of counsel, but with many advisers they succeed.“

 2 Ways You Can Prepare Sermons As A Team